codepks/LearningLLD/README.md

 > Database <br>

 **Question** <br>
 The question is how database management happens when it is getting updated by different application servers?
-We have to make sure we are generating unique id in distributed systems.
+We have to make sure we are generating unique id in distributed systems(distributed application servers and db servers).

 **Answer** <br>
 Problems :